DID YOU KNOW?

 In 1991, The Centers for Disease Control (CDC) announced that an HIV-positive dentist in Florida transmitted HIV to six of his patients.
 This was the first confirmed case of HIV transmission in a clinical setting.

-In 1992, infection control becomes a prominent factor in dental offices.
-Barrier protection becomes mandatory (gloves, masks, etc.).
+In 1992, barrier protection becomes mandatory (gloves, masks, etc.).

 Dentists, orthodontists, and hygienists are now required to wear masks and gloves.
 This level of protection is essential; however, it is only the beginning of the infection control story.